caylemh/java-ocp1/Readme.md

    - Working with superclasses and subclasses.
    - Overriding superclass methods.
    - Introducing Polymorphism.
-   - Creating and extedning abstract classes.
+   - Creating and extending abstract classes.